-We were tasked with analysing how the space within the venue would be used, as well as how the movement of people around the building would impact on transport and access.
+When our people movement consultancy team, was enlisted to analyse people movement strategies for the venue, the project was already in the final stages of construction.
+Our role was to work with the existing spaces to develop a circulation plan.
+We were tasked with analysing how the space within the venue will be used, as well as how the movement of people around the building would impact on transport and access.

 With its distinctive form finding its home on the Hamburg skyline, Elbphilharmonie is set to become a cultural icon for the city.
 The Smart Space team’s human-centred approach to design has helped to create an outstanding performance space with an exceptional audience experience.